 Riads in Marrakech generally don’t often allow children under the age of 12 to stay.
 However, we may have found one of the best riads for families in Marrakech.
 TraveLynn Family was offered a complimentary stay at Riad Les Hibiscus in return for this honest review.
 A family room is €136 per night at the time of writing.

 “Are you sure?”
 I asked as my boys dive bombed into the courtyard swimming pool.
 Until our arrival, this beautifully ornate centrepiece had helped to create a sense of tranquillity throughout the riad.
 Well not for much longer.

 “Of course!
 Please enjoy!” came the reply from the smiling receptionist.

 Hidden down a quiet alleyway just a stone’s throw from the clamour and chaos of Jemaa el-Fna, lies Riad Les Hibiscus; a stylish and peaceful oasis which is perhaps one of the best riads for families in Marrakech.

-I was previously a bit nervous of booking us into a riad in Marrakech.
+I was previously a bit nervous of booking us into a riad in Marrakech with kids.
 They are renowned for being peaceful enclaves hidden amongst the hustle and bustle of the medina.
 Where couples dressed in floppy hats and chinos sip mint tea before delving into the next chapter of their book, and whisper to each other for fear of disturbing the peace.